raydelrosario/sre-checklist-es/README.md

 #### The Chosen One

-- Things to consider when choosing IaC technology:
+- Aspectos a tener en consideración a la hora de elegir la herramienta IaC:
-  - Maturity (new vs. well established and known)
+  - Madurez (nuevo vs. establecido y conocido)
-  - Community and support
+  - Comunidad y soporte
-  - Number of integrations, plugins, providers, modules, ...
+  - Número de integraciones, plugins, proveedores, módulos, ...

-#### Implementation
+#### Implementación

 - [ ] Follow DRY (Don't Repeat Yourself) principle as in make sure there are no code duplication so when you change parameter's value for example, you don't need to change it in two different place
 - [ ] Readable code - use naming conventions, formatting, ... make sure anyone can read the code and doesn't suffer much in doing so :)

 ### Terraform

-#### Development and CI/CD
+#### Desarrollo y CI/CD

   - [ ] CI pipeline to test Terraform changes (syntax, lint, ...)
     - Consider inserting cost considerations (e.g. test whether a change will raise the bill significantly if you are using a public cloud)